ThibaultFillion/strengths/paper/paper.md

 of the process, different patterns may arise from the same homogeneous initial state.

-![Example of simulations of different pattern-forming reaction-diffusion systems at increasing level of environmental complexity.
+![Example of simulations of different pattern-forming reaction-diffusion systems at increasing levels of environmental complexity.
 All simulations are performed with the $\tau$-leap algorithm [@gillespie_approximate_2001].
 (a) Description of the chemical reactions and associated rates.
 This reaction-diffusion network is similar to the Gray-Scott model [@McGough2004]